Bestagons/quack/CONTRIBUTING.md

 ## How to Code Review

-1. Start your code review by clicking on `Files Changes` in the Pull Request View
+1. Start your code review by clicking on `Files Changed` in the Pull Request View
 2. Take a quick glimpse to see what the user files the user has changed
 3. Review the Pull Request title, description, and commit messages to ensure the Pull Request implemented what it says it does
 4. Throughly review the code to verify implementation does what it set out to do